hatari/hatari/tests/tosboot/readme.txt

   test program which doesn't change the floppy content (to avoid its repository file update).

-* ACSI and IDE interface testing with EmuTOS
+* ACSI, IDE and SCSI interface testing with EmuTOS

 * Arbitrary boolean Hatari command line options specified with the "--bool" option